snasirzadeh/devops-scenario/docs/06-architectural-decisions.md

 The project requires Linux but does not mandate a distribution.
 I selected Debian 13 (Trixie) instead of another operating system because Debian is a widely used Linux distribution, I have more experience administering it, and it has been stable and trouble-free in my previous work.
-It also provides a minimal installation, reliable package management, systemd, LVM, and all the packages required by this project.

 Most of my Linux experience is with Debian-based distributions rather than Red Hat-based distributions.
 I am more familiar with Debian's package